 4.4 Calibration Using the LCD Setup Menu

 The LCD Display option offers a menu driven setup that uses the UP, DOWN and SELECT pushbuttons.
-Refer to the menu flow chart for navigation and selection instructions.
+Refer to the menu diagram (following this section) for navigation and selection instructions.

 • Setting the 4mA point: